Home » Product Launch » SiFive Brings Intelligence XM Series to Accelerate AI Workload

 SiFive’s new XM Series offers an extremely scalable and efficient AI compute engine.
 By integrating scalar, vector, and matrix engines, XM Series customers can take advantage of very efficient memory bandwidth.
 The XM Series also continues SiFive’s legacy of offering extremely high performance per watt for compute-intensive applications.

-Krste further explains about the new XM series.
-The XM Series features four X-Cores per cluster, a cluster can deliver 16 TOPS (INT8) or 8 TFLOPS (BF16) per GHz.
-There is 1TB/s of sustained memory bandwidth per XM Series cluster, with the clusters being able to access memory via a high bandwidth port or via a CHI port for coherent memory access.
-SiFive envisions the creation of systems incorporating no host CPU or ones based on RISC-V, x86 or Arm.
+Krste further explains the new XM series.
+The XM Series features four X-cores per cluster, a cluster can deliver 16 TOPS (INT8) or 8 TFLOPS (BF16) per GHz.
+There are 1TB/s of sustained memory bandwidth per XM Series cluster, with the clusters being able to access memory via a high bandwidth port or a CHI port for coherent memory access.
+SiFive envisions the creation of systems incorporating no host CPU or ones based on RISC-V, x86, or Arm.

 Announcements